Check where your site ranks in

 What page do you need visitors to reach?

 Make it no more than 3 clicks from the home page.
-You’ll get better rankings and conversion.
-PageRank will flow easier to these pages as well.
+You’ll get better rankings and conversions.

 #19 Reduce bounce rate